mhx/dwarfs/README.md

     sys     1m2.743s

     $ ll perl-install.*
-    -rw-r--r-- 1 mhx users  582654491 Nov 29 23:52 perl-install.dwarfs
+    -rw-r--r-- 1 mhx users  510428994 Dec  9 19:52 perl-install.dwarfs
     -rw-r--r-- 1 mhx users 1016971956 Dec  6 00:12 perl-install.wim
     -rw-r--r-- 1 mhx users 4748902400 Nov 25 00:37 perl-install.squashfs

 So wimlib is definitely much better than squashfs, in terms of both compression ratio and speed.
-DwarFS is still about 30% faster to create the file system and the DwarFS file system is more than 40% smaller.
+DwarFS is still about 20% faster to create the file system and the DwarFS file system is almost 50% smaller.
-When switching to LZMA and metadata compression, the DwarFS file system is more than 50% smaller (wimlib uses LZMS compression by default).
+When switching to LZMA and metadata compression, the DwarFS file system is almost 60% smaller (wimlib uses LZMS compression by default).
+And when ultimately using the same block size as wimlib (64 MiB) for DwarFS, the file system image shrinks down to 1/3 the size of the *wim* file:

+    -rw-r--r-- 1 mhx users  335611507 Dec  9 23:11 perl-install-64M.dwarfs
+    -rw-r--r-- 1 mhx users 1016971956 Dec  6 00:12 perl-install.wim

 What's a bit surprising is that mounting a *wim* file takes quite a bit of time: